knqyf263/go-plugin/README.md

 $ oras pull ghcr.io/knqyf263/my-plugin:latest
 ```

-### Other TinyGo tips
-You can refer to https://wazero.io/languages/tinygo/.

 ## Under the hood
 `go-plugin` uses [wazero][wazero] for Wasm runtime.
 Also, it customizes [protobuf-go][protobuf-go] and [vtprotobuf][vtprotobuf] for generating Go code from proto files.